 What you need to know in order to sell alcohol from a food truck legally.

-Street food and food trucks are now a booming industry and a large part of modern food culture around the world.
-But it isn't all about the food, and alcohol also plays a large part in many events.
+Street food and food trucks are now booming industries and a large part of modern food culture around the world.
+But it isn’t all about the food, alcohol also plays a large part in many events.

 So you may be wondering can I sell alcohol from a food truck?

 Yes, a food truck can serve alcohol with the right permits, which involves having a Temporary Events Notice and Personal Alcohol License in the UK and an Alcohol Beverage Control certification in the UK.